ChrisChinchilla/Git-Workshop/README.md

 # Git-Workshop
-another hello

 Hello to the workshop! 👋

+---

-This is a git workshop testing git command lines.
+**This is a git workshop testing git command lines.**

+//This is a comment by Erol.